NoorMajdoub/Self-Supervised-Flow-Embeddings-for-Botnet-Detection/byol/byolnotes.md

 ## byol loss :

-unlike simclr which uses constracite loss , aka it pushes far ne inputs (aka an input and its views) and push far the negs , in byol we say i dont care about negs and only adjust accordng to the poss
+unlike simclr which uses constracite loss , aka it pushes far ne inputs (aka an input and its views) and push far the negativs , in byol we say i dont care about negativss and only adjust accordng to the poss
 (the loss is between the result of the projecotr of target and predictor of online)